mph-/lcapy/README.md

 Updates
 -------

+- Version 0.78 can show units and has tighter units checking.

 - Version 0.77 reverts phase as a quantity and fixes plots.
 Component attributes are renamed for consistency (is_resistor etc.).  omega0 is now positive.
 Allow Z / Z and Y / Y.  Fix matrices.
 Lazily create expression classes.
 More unit tests!

 - Version 0.76 fixes the units and adds many more tests.
 Adds phase quantity.
 Fixes phasors.